Amritsar Itinerary: 48-Hour Guide Timed to the Hour

 How much does a 48-hour Amritsar trip cost?

-Per person, excluding accommodation and transport to Amritsar: Rs 1,350โ2,110 ($16โ$25) covers all meals, Wagah transport, Partition Museum entry, and city autos for two days.
+A 48-hour Amritsar trip costs, per person and excluding accommodation and transport to Amritsar, Rs 1,350 to 2,110 ($16 to $25), covering all meals, Wagah transport, Partition Museum entry, and city autos for two days.
 Budget Rs 3,000 ($36) comfortably.
 The Golden Temple, including darshan, the full complex, and the langar, is completely free.

 What should I skip in Amritsar on a first visit?

-Dawn darshan at 5 am sets the entire schedule.
-Everything else follows from that alarm.
+This 48-hour Amritsar itinerary turns on one decision: dawn darshan at 5 am sets the entire schedule, and everything else follows from that alarm.

 Quick answers